230109training/training/exercises/coding/react/exercise-1.md

 1. Create a new React component called PokemonList.
 2. Use Axios to retrieve a list of Pokemon from the PokeAPI.
 3. Use TypeScript to define the shape of the data being fetched from the API.
-4. Display the name and image of each Pokemon in the list using the appropriate HTML elements.
+4. Display the name of each Pokemon in the list using the appropriate HTML elements.
 5. Style the component using CSS.

 ## Hints